SOS Children's Village Santiago-Los Aromos

-Children living in such poor neighbourhoods are particularly vulnerable to a great number of dangers.
-They may be expected to contribute to the family’s income; child labour interferes with education which, in turn, means that the child is unlikely to improve their economic and societal status as an adult.
-Thus the cycle of poverty is perpetuated.
+Children living in such under pressure neighborhoods are particularly vulnerable to a great number of dangers.
+They may be expected to contribute to the family’s income; child labor interferes with education which, in turn, means that the child is unlikely to improve their economic and societal status as an adult.
+Thus, the cycle of poverty is perpetuated.

-In poor neighbourhoods, crime rates and drug abuse are also high, especially amongst adolescents.
+In under pressure neighborhoods, crime rates and drug abuse are also high, especially amongst adolescents.
 In a UNICEF survey, young people in Santiago stated that they viewed economic necessity and drug addiction as the main reasons leading to crime.
 Likewise, a large majority of them stated that education would be the most important factor to help change this.

 What we do in Santiago-Los Aromos